sagiw2/FinalProject-DonkeyCar/README.md

 # Installation

 ## Donkey-Car
-This repo runs on a [Donkey-Car](https://www.donkeycar.com/) vehicle and, his configuration is as follows:
+This repo runs on a [Donkey-Car](https://www.donkeycar.com/) vehicle.
+The setup is as follows:
 * clone this repo
 * Setting up your car provided by [Ori's Code](https://ori.codes/)
   * [building your car](https://ori.codes/hardware/)